 At Valley Dental Practice we are able to carry out general root canal treatments.
 However, some cases can be harder to treat due to the location of the infection or the shape of the root/s on the tooth.
 In this case, we would refer you to an endodontist, who would use specialist equipment to carry out your treatment.

-Due to an absence of the nerve supply now, the tooth can become brittle, and more likely to fracture or break.
+Your teeth may feel tender or sensitive for a few days.
+You can take over the counter non-steroidal anti-inflammatory medication to help relieve pain or discomfort.
+Due to an absence of the nerve supply, the tooth can become brittle, and more likely to fracture or break.
 Therefore, we often recommend a crown after root canal treatment.
 Root filled teeth can also become darker following root canal treatment.
-If you are worried about this we would once again recommend a crown, or bleaching to make it lighter again.
+If you are worried about this, we would once again recommend a crown or bleaching to make it lighter again.

 Root canal treatment relieves pain – by removing the infected pulp and nerve, root canal treatment helps to alleviate pain and discomfort.

 Root canal treatment saves your tooth – if left untreated the infection in the pulp of a patient’s tooth can cause the tooth structure to deteriorate.
 This means that the tooth will eventually become unsalvageable and will need to be extracted.

 Root canal treatment prevent abscesses forming – in the early stages an infection can be painless, by undergoing root canal treatment at this stage it is possible to prevent the formation of an abscess.